Diwali Holidays 2017 - Diwali Holiday Calendar India

 Diwali is biggest festival and Holiday of the year in India.
 Diwali is celebrated largely in all part of India.
-Diwali 2015 is 5 day festival.
-Diwali is just near and hence people are very excited to know “What Date is Diwali in 2015? “.
-Diwali Festival Holiday Starts from 8th November to 12th November 2015.
+Diwali 2017 is 5 day festival.
+Diwali is just near and hence people are very excited to know “What Date is Diwali in 2017? “.
+Diwali Festival Holiday Starts from 17th October to 21st November 2017.

 Although Diwali is regarded as one of the most important festival of the Hindu calendar, it is celebrated by all the people across the nation with great enthusiasm.
 On the day of the festival, diyas (small clay lamps) are lit in everybody's home irrespective of their social status.
 The name Diwali signifies 'rows of lighted lamps' and so it’s called the festival of light.